 When a person with a check or other item drawn on your account asks us to cash it or deposit it, we may require identification satisfactory to us.
 This identification may include their fingerprint or other biometric marker.
 When a person who is not our loan or deposit customer asks us to cash a check or other item drawn on your account, we may impose additional requirements.
 These may include: a dollar limit above which we will not cash the check or a fee for cashing the check.
-We may also refuse to cash the check.
+We may also refuse to cash the check or accept the check for deposit.